 Your business premises in the Netherlands must comply with the building regulations.
 You will find these regulations in the Building Decree 2012 (Bouwbesluit 2012) as well as in your local building by-laws.
 You must also comply with building regulations and layout requirements that are relevant to your specific business activities.
 Moreover, if you plan to build, rebuild or renovate, in most cases you will need an All-in-one Permit for Physical Aspects (omgevingsvergunning).

 In 2017 Environment and Spatial Planning Laws were simplified to make it quicker and easier for projects to get off the ground, this legislation is expected to come into force in 2021.

 Building Decree 2012

 If you plan to refurbish, build, demolish or occupy a building, you must comply with the Buildings Decree 2012.
 This decree contains the technical regulations that represent the minimum requirements for all structures in the Netherlands.
 The requirements relate to safety, health, usability, energy efficiency and the environment.
-The Praktijkboek Bouwbesluit 2012 (Dutch) guides you through the Buildings Decree 2012.
+The Praktijkboek Bouwbesluit 2012 (in Dutch) guides you through the Buildings Decree 2012.

 Online tool regarding renovation work

 With the online tool Verbouwkompas.nl (in Dutch) you can check which statutory requirements apply to your renovation work on a home (in the case of common types of renovation).